TechDPi/TechDPi/README.md

 I am passionate about all things Programming, Data and new technologies.
 I care to write clean code, I am always excited to learn new technologies and help others.

-In the last 11 years I travelled the world making amazing life experiences.
 Since 2020 I live in Denmark and studying hard to switch my career into Data engineering.
 I’m currently learning Data Lakes.
   <br>
   <br>